Apple Crisp

 What are the best apples for baking?

 The most important ingredient in this recipe is, of course, the apples.
 Pick apples that are firm, sweet and slightly tart.
 Honeycrisp, Fuji, Jonathan and Gala apples are all a great choice, as they hold up well to baking.
-These apples keep their shape, whereas some varieties, like McIntosh, will break down pretty quickly, making it a good apple for applesauce.
+These apples keep their shape, whereas some varieties, like McIntosh, will break down pretty quickly, making them a good apple for applesauce.
 My favorite apples for this recipe are Honeycrisp and Galas.
 They hold up to heat and are delicious.
 Granny Smith apples can also be used if you like a very tart apple.
-These apples are usually used for baking pies.
+They are often used to make apple pies.

 Can I double this recipe for Apple Crisp?